Gianni Togni

 Gianni Togni (born 24 July 1956 in Rome) is an Italian singer.

-He begins his musical experience with the album In una simile circostanza (1975), he obtained a notable success in 1980 with the single "Luna", from the album ...
+He started his musical career with the album In una simile circostanza (1975), he obtained notable success in 1980 with the single "Luna", from the album ...
 E in quel momento, which ranked first in the Italian hit parade.
 Other top-ten singles included the songs "Semplice" and "Vivi".